 HyperX Alloy Elite RGB – Design and Features

-At a first glance, the HyperX Alloy Elite RGB looks nice.
-The keycaps and deck feel plush and when the under-the-board legs are extended the keyboard still looks flat.
-With a weight of 1.3 pounds, and measuring at 17.5 x 6.7 x 1.5 inches (L x W x H) the keyboard becomes a full-size keyboard that covers one and a half feet of the space but still smaller than Razer BlackWidow Chroma V2.
+At first glance, the HyperX Alloy Elite RGB looks nice.
+The keycaps and deck feel plush, and when the under-the-board legs are extended, the keyboard still looks flat.
+With 1.3 pounds and measuring at 17.5 x 6.7 x 1.5 inches (L x W x H), the keyboard becomes a full-size keyboard that covers one and a half feet of the space but is still smaller than Razer BlackWidow Chroma V2.

-Equipped with both steel and plastic the keyboard is actually a mixture of premium as well as a cheap material, much lower than what we had expected.
+Equipped with both steel and plastic, the keyboard is actually a mixture of premium and a cheap material, much lower than what we had expected.
 In this price range, we actually thought the whole chassis is made of metal.
-While the whole frame of keys is made of steel, the top side of media keys, the wrist rest, and the lower frame are made of plastic that makes the price ambiguous.
+While the whole frame of keys is made of steel, the top side of media keys, the wrist rest, and the lower frame are made of plastic, making the price ambiguous.
 On the bright side, the keyboard comes with a removable wrist rest that lets you manage the size and weight just in case you have a huge monitor with you.

-The concave-faced keycaps are comfortable to press and need just a little force to push making them perfect for typing.
-Similar to most of the keycaps, HyperX Alloy Elite RGB also features narrow keycaps at the top to adjust the space and to prevent misclicks.
+The concave-faced keycaps are comfortable to press and need a little force to push, making them perfect for typing.
+Like most keycaps, HyperX Alloy Elite RGB also features narrow keycaps at the top to adjust the space and prevent misclicks.
 Besides, they are sturdy and fit perfectly to the switches.

 On the top-right corner are the dedicated media controls and a volume wheel.
 The wheel is pretty handy in controlling the game or music volume easily.
-This feature is being added by most of the modern gaming keyboards as can be seen in the newly released K95 RGB Platinum XT, and SteelSeries Apex Pro.
+This feature is being added by most modern gaming keyboards, as seen in the newly released K95 RGB Platinum XT and SteelSeries Apex Pro.

-On the top, left corner are the three dedicated buttons for adjusting brightness, backlight, switching “game mode” and lighting profiles.
+On the top, left corner is the three dedicated buttons for adjusting brightness, backlight, switching “game mode,” and lighting profiles.
 The customizable game mode button is used to disable Windows-key features while gaming.

-As has been the case with perfect gaming keyboards, the Alloy Elite is loaded with Cherry MX switches.
-Bear in mind the MX Blue is better suited for those who are involved more in typing than in gaming.
-On the other hand, the Cherry MX Brown switches are the best choice for gaming due to their great tactile feel, and the little noise they produce.
+With perfect gaming keyboards, the Alloy Elite is loaded with Cherry MX switches, as has been the case.
+Bear in mind that the MX Blue is better suited for those involved more in typing than in gaming.
+On the other hand, the Cherry MX Brown switches are the best choice for gaming due to their great tactile feel and the little noise.

 The standard Alloy Elite features a red backlight, while the RGB version comes with a comprehensive 16 million colors to make your gaming room flash up.
 Due to its per-key lighting option, every key can be customized and lighten up according to your preference.
-The RGB lighting is really impressive and gives off a pleasant experience, not to mention the beautiful light bar above the function key row.
+The RGB lighting is awe-inspiring and gives a pleasant experience, including the beautiful light bar above the function key row.

 HyperX Alloy Elite RGB – Software

-HyperX Alloy Elite RGB comes with HyperX’s custom software “NGenuity”.
+HyperX Alloy Elite RGB comes with HyperX’s custom software “NGenuity.”
 The software is quite handy and easy to use.
-The only downside we faced is its huge size – more than 1GB, which really matter when compared to other softwares by the competitors.
+The only downside we faced is its huge size – more than 1GB, which really matters compared to other software by the competitors.

-If you are a beginner to HyperX accessories you’ll need to customize the lighting and macros in making a new profile on the software.
-After setting up the profile you can customize your own RGB lighting option.
+If you are a beginner to HyperX accessories, you’ll need to customize the lighting and macros in making a new profile on the software.
+After setting up the profile, you can customize your own RGB lighting option.
 The software, however, comes with three global lighting options that you can choose from.
-Granted, HyperX has made a lot of improvements in its software, it still is far from reaching the user-friendliness of Corsair’s iCUE and Razer’s Chroma.
+Granted, HyperX has made many improvements in its software; it still is far from reaching the user-friendliness of Corsair’s iCUE and Razer’s Chroma.